Sean McGorty: 2018- 2020

 On July 14, 2018, McGorty competed for the first time in Europe at the Guldensporenmeeting in Kortrijk, Belgium, where he won the 1500 meters in a personal best of 3:36.61.
 The following month, McGorty announced that he had joined the Bowerman Track Club, a Nike-sponsored group coached by Jerry Schumacher.
 In June 2019, McGorty experienced a severe pain in his foot during training.
 He was diagnosed with a Staphylococcal infection in his heel bone, leading to multiple surgeries throughout the year.
 McGorty made a successful recovery and resumed competing in February 2020.
 In June 2020, he set a personal best of 13:11.22 in the 5000 m.

 2021

 McGorty began competing in the 3000 meters steeplechase in May 2021, with the aim of qualifying in the event for the 2020 Summer Olympics.
 On May 9, in his first race at the distance, he recorded a time of 8:20.77, meeting the qualifying standard for the Olympics.
 This time was the fastest debut ever in the event by an American.
 During the 2020 US Olympic Trials, held in June 2021, McGorty stopped mid-race in a preliminary round to fix a loose shoe and lost about 10 seconds.
-Despite this, his time was fastest enough to qualify for the final round.
+Despite this, his time was fast enough to qualify for the final round.
 In the finals, he finished seventh, missing the top three needed to qualify for the Olympics.
 In a post-race interview, he expressed disappointment and attributed his performance to negative thinking, stating, "I let myself get out of the race mentally".